dpwiese/flying-notes-vitepress/docs/cfi/foi/human-behavior.md

         * Subconscious technique for justifying actions that otherwise would be unacceptable
         * Making excuses
         * Learner cannot accept real reasons for their behavior
+        * Might be the first defense mechanism we will see as CFI
         * =="I am a very safe pilot, it's the examiner's fault that he doesn't see that."==
-        * ==*Might be the first defense mechanism we will see as CFI*==
     * **Fantasy (Daydreaming)**
         * When a learner engages in daydreams about how things should be rather than doing anything about how things are
         * A mental escape from frustrating situations
         * For example dreaming of being a successful airline pilot rather than actually committing to the hard work required to reach that goal.
-    * These three aren't in AIH but were from King School or other resources
-        * Aggression
-            * Like displacement but direct?
-            * A defense mechanism used when the learner feels insecure
-        * Resignation
-            * Learner gives up
-            * This is hazardous attitude
-        * Flight
-            * Learner wants to escape

 ## Learner Emotional Reactions